galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 When we run the LotuS2 tool on our data, it runs many steps in the background:

-1. demultiplexing and filtering raw fastq sequences
+1. demultiplexing and filtering raw FASTQ sequences
 2. denoising, removing chimeric sequences and clustering sequences into very high quality {OTU}s/{ASV}s
-3. determining taxonomic origin of each OTU using specialized and general purpose databases and statistical algorithms
+3. determining the taxonomic origin of each OTU using specialized and general-purpose databases and statistical algorithms
 4. constructing OTU, genus, family, class, order and phylum abundance tables in .txt or .biom format
 5. reconstructing the OTU phylogenetic tree
 6. generating phyloseq objects for downstream analysis